Julian Brandt: 10 things on Borussia Dortmund's Germany star

-He's one of the most exciting attacking players in world football right now, but who exactly is Borussia Dortmund and Germany mega talent Julian Brandt?
+He is one of the most exciting attacking players in football, but who exactly is Borussia Dortmund and Germany talent Julian Brandt?
 Allow bundesliga.com to enlighten you…

 1) Bundesliga prodigy

 Brandt joined Bayer Leverkusen from Bundesliga rivals Wolfsburg at the age of just 17 in January 2014 and swiftly went about making his mark at the club.
 The attacking midfielder was handed his top-flight debut just a few weeks later at the age of 17 years, 9 months and 13 days, replacing Heung-min Son in the 82nd minute of a 2-1 defeat away to Schalke.

 He has not looked back since.
 After registering two goals and three assists in 12 appearances that season, primarily as a substitute, he featured 25 times the following campaign to help Leverkusen into fourth place and into the UEFA Champions League.
 In total, he racked up 34 goals in 164 Bundesliga outings for Leverkusen before joining Borussia Dortmund in summer 2019.

 2) Record breaker